The influenza pandemic

 Ambulance train leaving the Western Front.
 Photograph courtesy of Imperial War Museum

-The huge British base camp at Étaples, 25km S of Boulogne, may have been a focal point.
+The outbreak of COVID-19 began in a live-animal market in Wuhan, China; dozens of workers were affected.
+It appears to have jumped from animals to humans but the specific source has not yet been identified (Nature 26 February 2020).
+Separate teams of Chinese scientists are working to identify the host with certain mammalian species being the principal suspects (researchers are investigating pangolins and bats among other species) but the origin of the virus remains unconfirmed.
+The source of the flu pandemic also remains controversial.
+British virologist Professor John Oxford argues that it was directly related to war conditions.
+The huge British base camp at Étaples, 25km south of Boulogne, may have been a focal point.
 The typical population was 100,000 with over a million passing through between 1916 and 1918.
 Very sick soldiers arrived daily at base hospitals Number 23 and 24.
 Men in transit from all over the Empire experienced overcrowding including close proximity to poultry, pigs and the hospitals.
+This would have facilitated the transfer of the flu virus from animals to humans.

 Why was it so deadly?